 - The exact Expression

 - The Result (the value into which the system resolved the macro)

 - If detailed macro debugging is enabled, you can see the results of all sub-expressions that make up the macro.

-- An identifier of the macro's author (the user name or identity in the macro signature)
+- The name of the macro's author (the user name in the macro signature)

 - The Context in which the macro was resolved

 - Click on the method to see the full stack trace.